Howdy Stitching Friends!

 The most recent posts will come up first, keep scrolling down and going back (click previous at the bottom of pages) to see them all.
 The Maine Pinecone and Tassel was the first block.

-Find them here: STATE FLOWER QUILT PATTERN
+Find it on the PatternBee website here: STATE FLOWER TRANSFER PATTERN

 Stamping Blocks: I prefer to stamp multiple blocks at a time, as a larger piece of cloth is sometimes easier to work on than a tiny trimmed square.
 A trimmed square may also become distorted from the stretch and pull of an embroidery hoop.
 Frequent handling may also cause the edges to fray.
 It is important, when making a quilt, that the blocks remain square so that they fit precisely when pieced together and I think using a larger piece of cloth helps to eliminate these problems.

-What I did here was cut a piece of fabric about 30" x 16".
+Cut a piece of fabric about 30" x 16".
 This size will leave a little margin around your grid.
 I made a cardboard template 6.5 x 6.5 and traced around it with a pencil to form a grid of blocks 2 by 4.
 You can use a ruler to mark out the squares if you prefer.
 Next, center a flower block in the middle of each square and stamp them.
 (If you are tracing, you can use the same "grid system".)
 After the embroidery is finished on all the blocks, set aside and repeat with another 8 blocks.
 Once all blocks are embroidered cut the blocks apart on the lines.
 This will ensure that the edges are sharp and the piecing will go smoothly.

 ***UPDATE 4/5/11***